 Creativity requires input.
 Not everybody needs the same input.
 Figure out what inspires you, and make sure you get it in your life regularly.
 Inspiration may be fickle, but it’s a lot more predictable when you create a nice space for it and show up for a regular date.
 Bring coffee.
 Wear something nice.
 Anything could happen.

-This is all we can do to improve the productivity in writing stuffs.
+This is all we can do to improve productivity in writing stuff.